node-js-libs/node.io/docs/README.md

 ..or with a list of domains

     $ cat domains.txt | node.io resolve

+The same job can be written in CoffeeScript

+_resolve.coffee_

+    nodeio = require './node.io'
+    dns = require 'dns'

+    options = {
+        max: 100
+        timeout: 5
+        retries: 3
+    }

+    class Resolve extends nodeio.JobClass
+        run: (domain) ->
+            dns.lookup domain, 4, (err, ip) =>
+                if err?
+                    @retry()
+                else
+                    @emit domain + ',' + ip

+        fail: (domain) -> @emit domain + ',failed'

+    @job = new Resolve(options)

 ## Example 2 - coffee.js

-The following job compiles all [CoffeeScript](http://jashkenas.github.com/coffee-script/) files in a directory and any subdirectories.
+As an example of running a command on all files in a directory, the following job compiles all CoffeeScript files in a directory and any subdirectories.

 _coffee.js_